rachmari/first-responder/README.md

 # Input parameters

 - `token`: **Required:** An access token.
-- `team`: **Required:** Name of the team whose @mentions you wannt to search for.
-Use the team name without the organization.
-For example: `docs-content-ecosystem`.
+- `team`: **Required:** Team in the `org`, specified below.
+Do not include the org name (for example, `docs-content-ecosystem`).
+Issues and pull requests authored or commented on by members of `team` are ignored unless you specify an alternate `ignore-team` parameter.
-- `org`: **Required:** The organization to search for issues.
+- `org`: **Required:** The organization where the action should search for issues and pull requests.
 - `since`: The start date to search for team pings.
+The action searches for activity that has occurred in an issue or pull request since the date specified.
 Form: {4 digit year}-{month}-{day}.
-For example: '2020-5-20'.
-Default: '2020-1-1'
+For example: '2020-5-20'
 - `project-board`: 'The URL of the project board to place issues and pull requests.
 Must be an org project board.
 - `project-column`: The id of the column to add issues and pull requests.'
-- `ignore-team`: Team whose members should respond to the `team` mentions.
-Issues and pull requests authored or commented on by members of this team are ignored.
-If you don't provide an `ignore-team`, the issues authored or commented on by members of `team` will be ignored.
-For example, you can use `ignore-team` to specify a team with more members than `team` or a team that includes only reviewers.
+- `ignore-team`: Ignores issues and pull requests authored or commented on by members of this team.
+Issues and pull requests authored or commented on by members of `team` are ignored unless you specify an alternate `ignore-team` parameter.
+You can use `ignore-team` to specify a larger team or a team that does not match the team ping being searched.
+The value you specify for `ignore-team` overrides the `team` value.
 - `ignore-repos`: Repositories to ignore when searching issues and pull requests.
 You can add more than one repository by using a comma-separated list.
 Format: {owner}/{repo}.
 For example: octocat/hello-world
+- `ignore-authors`: Ignores issues and pull requests authored by these accounts.
+You can add more than one repository by using a comma-separated list (for example, 'actions-bot, hubot')
-- `ignore-bot`: Ignores issues and pull requests authored or commented on by this bot account.
+- `ignore-commenters`: Ignores issues and pull requests commented by thee accounts.
+You can add more than one repository by using a comma-separated list (for example, 'actions-bot, hubot')
 - `comment-body`: A comment added to the issue or pull request.

 ## `token`